Juniper/contrail-vrouter/utils/vtest/README.txt

 Agent test cases are not supported.
 Generator makes mem leak, when generator parses string, then allocs mem...
 Does not support burst/batch virtio communication (only one free desc).
+ -> Framentation/refragramentation will not work.

 General:

 No formal XML Schema.
 vif name must be same as vif id.
 Needs rewrite generator -> rewrite old Anand's code.
+For some messages you need fill some "interesting" data.
+      for example:
+      when you want send a nh message (tunnel type) you must fill xml element value to integer = (inet_pton("1.1.1.1"))

+      In generator/parser are lot of bugs like this  ^.